acmdas/das_fieldstones/morefieldstones2019.md

 Thursday, 28 November, 2019

 “Special knowledge can be a terrible disadvantage if it leads you too far along a path you cannot explain anymore.”—Brian Herbert, *Dune: House Harkonnen*

+## The Feynman Method
+Thursday, 28 November, 2019

+“Richard Feynman was fond of giving the following advice on how to be a genius.
+You have to keep a dozen of your favorite problems constantly present in your mind, although by and large they will lay in a dormant state.
+Every time you hear or read a new trick or a new result, test it against each of your twelve problems to see whether it helps.
+Every once in a while there will be a hit, and people will say: *‘How did he do it?
+He must be a genius!’*”—[Gian-Carlo ](http://alumni.media.mit.edu/~cahn/life/gian-carlo-rota-10-lessons.html#feynmann)